 Throughout Taliesin you will see evidence of Wright's love for music.
 He saw music and architecture as closely related, calling both "sublimated mathematics."
 He felt that understanding music makes for a better architect.
 We sampled several of Wright's favorite scores as a sound track for this tour, including one composed by him and his wife, Olgavanna.
 (Work song, the background for the Tan-y-deri tour.)
 The current background music and composer are show at the lower right of each scene.

-Purchase a CD of these and other Wright favorites, Music, Architecture & Wright, from Taliesin Bookstore Online.
+Sadly the CD, Music, Architecture & Wright, is out of print but check out the Taliesin Bookstore Online.
 There you will find a wealth of unique items related to Wright, architecture, interior design and more.